Ajn0r/house-buddy/TESTING.md

 3. When creating a new entry, the user could choose from all categories in the database, with was not restricted to the specific user.
 I wasn’t sure how to get the user inside forms.py, I found a solution on (link to webpage) which was to use get form kwargs in the view and pass the request to form.
 In the NewEntryForm I could then use the __init__ method to get the request and then reach the user.

+### Unsolved bugs

+1. The user can input something that is not an image and will be sent to a 500 error page.
+I have tried to fix it several ways however it is still left unsolved.
+I have created a custom 500.html page that the user lands on where they are let aware that something went wrong and a button to go back.